Code of Community Standards

 Some of these rights occur during the investigation phase or hearing process, as deemed appropriate by the Administrator managing the matter.
 For example, in some cases it may not be appropriate to have the Respondent directly question the Complainant.
 The Conduct Official will then modify the format of the process to provide a reasonably fair and equitable process for the primary parties involved.

-- For a Student Conduct Hearing, the Respondent(s) is sent a hearing notice generally at least three (3) days prior to the date set for the hearing.
+- For a Community Standards Board Hearing, the Respondent(s) is sent a hearing notice generally at least three (3) days prior to the date set for the hearing.
 The hearing notice normally includes:

 - a statement of the date, time and location of the hearing;